katsutori/capstone/README.md

 # Broke & Hangry
-This is a clone of [Cooking ny NY Times](https://cooking.nytimes.com/).
+This is a clone of [Cooking by NY Times](https://cooking.nytimes.com/).

 What rhymes with Yelp?
 Whelp!
 Whelp also happens to mean puppy, so take this puppy business review site for a walk in the park.
 Access the [Broke & Hangry MVP](https://brokehangry.herokuapp.com/).